declan-smyth/entarchdesign-ca-dev/readme.md

 4. Inflate the downloaded zip file - `unzip terraform_0.11.13_linux_amd64.zip`
 5. Move the **terraform** folder to /usr/local/bin - `mv terraform /usr/local/bin`
 6. Test that Terraform is installed, run the command: `terraform --version`

+To install Terraform in a **Windows Environment** perform the following steps:

+1. Download the installation software from <https://www.terraform.io/downloads.html>
+2. Unzip the contents into a location
+3. Update the System Environmental Variables
+ * Add a new system variable called : TERRAFORM
+ * Set its value equal to the location you extracted the downloaded zip file
+ * Add %TERRAFORM% to the PATH environmental variable

 ### Setup Python